fire337/ERIQ/README.md

 ## Online Inference Loop
 Prompt VLM with task decomposition and subtask progress monitor asynchronously: task decomposition predicts next subtask only when the previous subtask is finished.
-### Two situations should be trated specially:
+### Two situations should be treated specially:
 At the beginning of the task, task decomposition predicts subtask directly because no previous subtask is performed.
 Task finished should also be predicted when all subtasks are finished and the goal of overall task is satisfied.

 ## Challenges

 Subtask decomposition and progress understanding rely on context.
 The key question is: how to efficiently and cleanly inject context / memory into the model without hacks.
-Maybe we can use agent as a memory component to produce necessary memory.
+We can use agent as a memory component to produce necessary memory.